Home

 Cotton Tower.

-A 19th century signalling station now maintained by the Barbados National Trust as a historic site, was one in a chain of stations set up by the British Army as part of its security system.
+A 19th century signalling station now maintained by the Barbados National Trust as a historic site, was one in a chain of stations set up by the British Army.
+Information was passed from station to station.

 St. Joseph's Parish Church, Horse Hill, on Hwy 3.